 The market size for cassava processing is expected to grow positively in the forecast period of 2023 and 2028 to reach a volume of approximately 328.71 million tons by 2028.
 This presents a significant opportunity for cassava farmers and processors to tap into this growing market.

 In terms of the value chain, cassava has a multi-purpose use as food for humans and animals, making various industrial products, including its use as input for breweries.
-These projects have introduced improved varieties for better yield, reduced post-harvest losses, improved agro-processing and better access to markets, etc. The various interventions have enhanced the production and marketing of cassava in the country improving the income of producers and other actors involved in the value chain and generating more employment for women and youth, contributing in this way to poverty reduction.
+These projects have introduced improved varieties for better yield, reduced post-harvest losses, improved agro-processing and better access to markets, etc. The various interventions have enhanced the production and marketing of cassava in the country, improving the income of producers and other actors involved in the value chain and generating more employment for women and youth, contributing in this way to poverty reduction.

 The use of cassava as an animal feed in Ghana could have positive effects on the market by reducing the high cost of feed and increasing livestock production.
 This presents a value proposition for pig farmers who could benefit from using cassava as an alternative source of feed.